TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-canstart-generalizedimage.md

 Once you have run sysprep on an VM it is considered generalized and it cannot be restarted.
 The process of generalizing a VM is not reversible.Sysprep removes all your personal account information and the machine is prepared to be used as an image.
 For details about Sysprep, see [How to Use Sysprep: An Introduction.](http://technet.microsoft.com/library/bb457073.aspx)<br>

 To restore the VM, follow the steps below:<br>
-* Delete the VM
+* Delete the VM<br>
 * Navigate to the image "Images" section in portal, to find the image that was created as a result of the prior capture operation.<br>
 * Create the VM from that image following the steps at [Create a VM from a managed  image.](https://docs.microsoft.com/azure/virtual-machines/windows/create-vm-generalized-managed?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json)<br>

 **2. VM is being started after a capture option and Sysprep has not been run**<br>
-In this case to restore the VM, delete the VM and recreate the VM from the same OS disk following instructions in the below articles.
+In this case to restore the VM, delete the VM and recreate the VM from the same OS disk following instructions in the below articles.<br>
 * [Create a VM from a VHD using the Azure portal](https://docs.microsoft.com/azure/virtual-machines/windows/create-vm-specialized-portal)<br>
 * [Create a Windows VM from a specialized disk using PowerShell](https://docs.microsoft.com/azure/virtual-machines/windows/create-vm-specialized)<br>